VeraLiconaResearchGroup/academic-kickstart/content/tools/tedie.md

 +++

-Full description of TEDIE with documentation, downloadable data sample and appropriate links
+Full description of TEDIE with
+1) documentation
+2) downloadable data sample
+3) Link to preprint in BioArXiv (and eventually to paper)